MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/what-is-azure-rms.md

 ![How Azure RMS works](../media/AzRMS_elements.png)

-You can use this protection with multiple cloud subscriptions and it supports multiple features.
-You can find more information about the available subscriptions and which features they support on the [Azure Information Protection](https://www.microsoft.com/cloud-platform/azure-information-protection) site.
+You can use this protection with Office 365 subscriptions as well as with subscriptions for Azure Information Protection.
+You can find more information about the available subscriptions and which features they support on the [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection/) site.

 ## Next steps